All About the Epilepsy division

 The foundations of epilepsy patient care and scientific epileptology at the University of Florida were laid by BJ Wilder and RP Schmidt over half a century ago.
 Dr. Wilder (known to friends and colleagues the world over as ‘BJ’) was instrumental in several pivotal studies that led to the approval of many second generation anticonvulsant medications.
 In 1992, the epilepsy surgery program was launched to complement the medical aspects of the program and offer truly comprehensive care for both children and adults with epilepsy.
 Today, we are a National Association of Epilepsy Centers Level IV program that provides compassionate, patient-centered and innovative care for epilepsy.

 ‘It takes a village’.
 Quality comprehensive care for epilepsy can only be provided by a multidisciplinary effort that is coordinated to serve the patient’s best interests.
 At UFHealth, direct patient care is provided by a vibrant team of physician and nurse practitioner providers that partners with an adult and pediatric neurosurgeon.
-The provider group is the tip of an iceberg that includes a large team of EEG technologists, administrators and administrator assistants, a research nurse, hospital nursing staff and clinic medical assistants.
+The provider group is the tip of an iceberg that includes a large team of EEG technologists, administrators and administrator assistants, hospital nursing staff and clinic medical assistants.
 For complex patients, our team also includes neuropsychologists, neuropathologists, neuroradiologists and a dietary biochemist.

 The Epilepsy Division is staffed by a multidisciplinary team of expert physicians and healthcare providers.
 As an NAEC Level IV program, we endeavor to provide the best care, and the most-up-to date information about all aspects of epilepsy to our patients.
 While there is an abundance of information about epilepsy available on the Internet, our team has compiled a list of websites that contain authentic and useful information about epilepsy.
 Please remember that the field is constantly evolving, and information gathered should always be discussed with your provider.
 We are always available for patients and their carers to contact us directly with questions.